-Last weekend, while I was in the 1st arrondissement to buy kitchenware, I suddenly remembered my grandmother telling me about a professional baking supplies store she used to go to when she was still baking for four sons.
+Last weekend, while I was in the 1st arrondissement buying kitchenware, I remembered my grandmother telling me about a professional baking supplies store she used to go to when she still had four sons to feed at home.

-After debating with myself awhile, I decided I couldn’t buy it all just yet (I had to ride the bus home, you see) and, marveling at my self restraint, I set my heart on an industrial-sized can of nonstick baking spray (labeled “for professional use only”, go figure) and a large bag of the coarse sugar I’d been looking for all over so I could bake me some chouquettes.
+After debating with myself awhile, I decided I couldn’t buy it all just yet (I had to ride the bus home, you see) and, marveling at my self-restraint, I set my heart on a jumbo box of couverture chocolate, a big pouch of ground almonds made from Spanish almonds (and much for flavorful than Californian, sorry I have to point this out), and a large bag of the pearl sugar I’d been looking for all over so I could bake me some chouquettes.

 58 rue Tiquetonne, 75002 Paris (see map)